 Simple possession is the least serious drug offence and can include having a very small amount of a controlled substance.
 Despite seeming minor, a conviction for possessing a small amount of a controlled substance can still lead to a criminal record and prevent you from entering the United States.
 The United States takes a very strict approach to the entry of individuals with criminal records for any drug offences.
 It can be near impossible to travel to the USA if you are found guilty.

-Trafficking in drugs can include a number of activities, it is not simply a manner of selling drugs on the streets.
-You can be found guilty even if you are not directly involved.
-This means you may be guilty if you are providing the money, if you ask a friend to hold the drugs for you, or if you help someone get drugs.
+Trafficking in drugs can include a number of activities, it is not simply selling drugs on the streets.
+You can be found guilty of trafficking even if you are not directly involved in the sale of drugs.
+You may be guilty if you are providing the money, if you are holding drugs for a friend, or if you help someone get drugs.

 If you are found guilty of trafficking or possession for the purpose trafficking there is a strong possibility that you will be incarcerated.
 In 2013 the Canadian government restricted the availability of a conditional sentence order (house arrest) and these are, essentially, no longer available for drug offences of this nature.